Update: ‘Ford’s EV strategy’ updated with ‘Business trifurcation’ section.

 What is the release date of the 2025 Ford F-150 Lightning?

-Production of the second-gen F-150 Lightning is expected in late 2025, so deliveries could commence the same year or in early 2026.
+Production of the second-gen F-150 Lightning is expected from late 2025.
+Deliveries could commence by early 2026.

 What is the expected price of the 2025 Ford F-150 Lightning?